-As noted in Note E, the Trust has investment accounts payable which are payable within 60 days upon request of the investor.
+As described in Note E, the Trust has investment accounts payable which are payable within 60 days upon request of the investor.
 Redemption requests on these investments could exceed available cash and other liquid assets; however, management has determined that to be unlikely.
-At December 31, 2023 and 2022, the Board has designated 3 percent of total investment accounts payable as a liquidity reserve for potential future withdrawal.
-At December 31, 2021, the Board has designated 8 percent of total investment accounts payable as a liquidity reserve for potential future withdrawal.
+At December 31, 2024, 2023 and 2022, the Board designated 3 percent of total investment accounts payable as a liquidity reserve for potential future withdrawal.
 This reserve is not donor restricted and could be changed at the Board's discretion.